marmos91/ransomware/README.md

 go run main.go
 ```

 ## Why

 In order to demonstrate the way ransomware works quickly and in a protected environment, **it is very useful to be able to restrict its operation within a directory**.
 This way the process takes much less time (the entire operating system does not need to be encrypted).
 Writing this tool in Go, also **allows the tool to be developed even in a non-Windows environment** (by far the most supported operating system by ransomware available online)

+## Demo

+This project was used to showcase the resilience of [Cubbit](https://www.cubbit.io)'s object storage to this type of attack, demonstrating how it is possible to defend against such a tool using Cubbit's features ([versioning](https://docs.cubbit.io/guides/bucket-and-object-versioning), [object locking](https://docs.cubbit.io/guides/object-lock)).
+The whole thing is available in a video demo that can be found [here](https://www.youtube.com/watch?v=w4vfng17eYg)
+The restore tool used in the demo is available [here](https://github.com/marmos91/s3restore)

 ## How to use it

 This tool is used to simulate a ransomware attack.
 With it you can perform the following actions:

 1. After setting up a key, recursively encrypt the contents of a specified path
 2. After asking for a key, recursively decrypt the contents of a specified path

 ## Help